Svartbag/SomeCardGames/README.md

   - No Boolean input parameters used as input to methods

 - SOLID:
-  - (Most) game logic is handled by the game engine in the CardGames.War project.
-  - Handling of events from user is handled by the Views models.
-  - Buttons are made available/disable via the “CanExecute” method in the ICommand interface
-  - UI is handled by the views
--	SOLID:
   - Single responsibility principle (small methods and classes with only limited responsibility) is preferred.
 However not done all the time.
   - Open/closed principle.
 Not using this approach as this is new code.
   - Liskov: This is used sometimes.
 For instance in the CardGameFactory.
 The factory can return several kind of classes.
 However as long as they all implements the   IVewModelBaseWrapper interface (which is the return type), they are all IVewModelBaseWrapper’s an can all be used as return values.
 Actually the IWarMainViewModel is casted to be a IviewModelBaseWrapper interface, but that works fine.
 Because warMainViewModel both implements the IwarMainViewModel and the IviewModelBaseWrapper interface.
-   -	Interface segregation: Good idea to split responsibilities between interfaces.
+  - segregation: Good idea to split responsibilities between interfaces.
 However I prefer to only use 1 interface pr class.
 Makes it easier to do dependency injection.
 In one situation I therefore wrapped 2 interfaces into 1 interface in order to be able to use only 1 interface for my class.
   - dependency injection / dependency inversion: Used that all the time.
 I use interfaces all the time in stead of instances.
 This makes the code more testable

 ## Ideas for improvement
 -	Add unit tests.
 So far no unit tests are made for the app, which means that the quality and stability -and maintainability of the app is low.
 Unit tests have not been prioritized for this app since it is only made for educational purpose.